 We modeled the number of traits measured per species as a function of predictors averaged over the entire range size of the species as well as the growth form of species.
-We found evidence for effects of all our tested variables (p < 0.001, Figure 5, see partial residual plots in Figure S2).
-Our model had a Nagelkerke's pseudo-R of 59.4%.
+We found evidence for effects of all our tested variables (p < 0.001, Figure 5, see partial residual plots in Figure S3).
+Our model had a Nagelkerke's pseudo-R2 of 62.7%.
 The strongest variable explaining the number of measured traits was growth form: measured as trees, shrubs, herbs, and others.
 Trees had on average more trait information than shrubs (56.5 on average versus 37.4 traits), which had more than herbs (33.3), which had more than species of other growth forms (19.7).
-The next predictor with the strongest effect was the species total range size, with a positive effect meaning that for every factor 10 increase in the range (in km), there was a 85% increase in the number of traits for a species.
+The next predictor with the strongest effect was the species total range size, with a positive effect meaning that for every factor 10 increase in the range (in km2), there was a 85% increase in the number of traits for a species.
 The number of biomes a species occurs in and the human influence index averaged across its range also had a positive effect on the number of measured traits per species.
 The other variables all decreased the number of measured traits per species, with GDPpc in the native range having a stronger negative effect (decreasing the number of traits by 20%) than the non-native range size (19%), GDPpc in the non-native range (9%) and, as well as the accessibility of the range (9%).
-We performed similar analyses with thresholds of 70% and 90% and obtained similar results (Figure S3)
+The analyses were performed considering species for which the predictors were available for at least 80% of their total range, we obtained similar results when performing the same analyses with a threshold of 70% and 90% (Figure S4).
+Considering the phylogeny in the model didn't affect the direction of the effect of all of the variables, which all remained with p-values < 0.001 (Figure S5).

 Figure 5.
 Summary plot showing the incidence rate ratios for variables explaining number of traits measured per alien vascular plant species.
 Variables with blue dots increase the number of traits measured per species, while variables in red decrease it.
-The coefficients are interpreted as follows: an increase in 1 of the total range increases the number of measured traits by 85%, while an increase in 1 in accessibility decreases the number of measured traits by 85%, while an increase in 1 in accessibility decreases the number of measured traits by 9% (1 - 0.91).
 All tested variables showed p-values < 0.0001.